Stop Saying “I Will Never Lose Weight” and Try This Instead

 Try Removing the Guilt Mentality & Forgive Yourself

-The mental side of being overweight should be more of a focus than the numbers on the scale
+The mental side of being overweight should be more of a focus than the numbers on the scale.

-Health organizations and coaches that focus on the individual level by describing a person successfully losing weight through diet and exercise may have a more effective strategy when related to obesity [3].
-Therefore, instead of thinking about all the ways in which you are ‘failing’, think about individual case studies that provide you with inspiration and motivation to continue with your journey.
+Health organizations and coaches that focus on the individual level by describing a person successfully losing weight through diet and exercise may have a more effective strategy when related to obesity.3 Therefore, instead of thinking about all the ways in which you are ‘failing’, think about individual case studies that provide you with inspiration and motivation to continue with your journey.

 After all, motivation and positive thinking can be the difference between losing weight and being at a standstill.

 Forgiving yourself for ‘failing’ at one type of diet or exercise method is key to being able to move on and try something new.
-It has been proven that if individuals fully get on board with weight loss-related behavior goals and feel autonomous about reaching them, they are more likely to have long-lasting behavior change [4].
-Motivation, self-determination, and long-term weight control are directly related.
+It has been proven that if individuals fully get on board with weight loss-related behavior goals and feel autonomous about reaching them, they are more likely to have long-lasting behavior change.4 Motivation, self-determination, and long-term weight control are directly related.

 A woman meditating while introspecting why she thinks she will never lose weight.

-Try to Pinpoint Your ‘Why’
+Try To Pinpoint Your ‘Why’

 If you don’t know why you are fighting for weight loss, then it may seem like you’re trying all of this hard work for no reason.
 However, being self-aware and understanding the consequences of your actions is essential to identifying what is stopping you from losing weight.
 Learning how to accept yourself – and love yourself – is the motivation that can keep you going.

-Using motivational tendencies from external sources, such as dieticians, nutritionists, or emotional eating coaches – along with motivational self-talk and therapy – is key to taking the next step towards better health
+Using motivational tendencies from external sources, such as dieticians, nutritionists, or emotional eating coaches – along with motivational self-talk and therapy – is key to taking the next step towards better health.

 Increasing your motivation and confidence within yourself is more important than you may think.
-If you are feeling worthless and have low levels of self-esteem, you might be asking yourself – why can’t I lose weight?
-Why am I depressed about my weight, but can’t stop eating?
+If you’re feeling worthless and have low self-esteem, you might think, “I can’t lose weight, I’m depressed about my weight, but I can’t stop eating.”
 Instead of putting these negative thoughts into your mind when you feel poorly about your body, try practicing self-love and boosting your confidence.

 Getting through tough times, learning how to accept yourself, and being grateful for the small changes is what can really kickstart your weight loss journey.
 Small steps are what is necessary to get back on track and begin seeing the pounds fall off.